 Living in Wisconsin, I have had my share of cheese curds, brats, cheese 'n' meat trays, and pre-made meatballs in goodness-knows-what sauce.

-Even though these things are all unfailingly delicious, I am always on a quest for unusual football party-fare that I don't have to dump out of a bag or a box.
+Even though these things are all unfailingly delicious, I am always on a quest for unusual party-fare that I don't have to dump out of a bag or a box.

 Homemade generally means healthier food, after all.